Small Nuclear Power Reactors

 High-temperature gas-cooled reactors

 These use graphite as moderator (unless fast neutron type) and either helium, carbon dioxide or nitrogen as primary coolant.
 The experience of several innovative reactors built in the 1960s and 1970sk has been analysed, especially in the light of US plans for its Next Generation Nuclear Plant (NGNP) and China's launching its HTR-PM project in 2011.
-Lessons learned and documented for NGNP include the use of TRISO fuel, use of a reactor pressure vessel, and use of helium cooling (UK AGRs have been the only HTRs to use CO2).
+Lessons learned and documented for NGNP include the use of TRISO fuel, use of a reactor pressure vessel, and use of helium cooling (UK AGRs are the only HTRs to use CO2 as primary coolant).
+However US government funding for NGNP has now virtually ceased.

 Fuel for these reactors is in the form of TRISO (tristructural-isotropic) particles less than a millimetre in diameter.
 Each has a kernel (ca. 0.5 mm) of uranium oxycarbide (or uranium dioxide), with the uranium enriched up to 20% U-235, though normally less.
 This is surrounded by layers of carbon and silicon carbide, giving a containment for fission products which is stable to over 1600°C.